vectordotdev/timber-io/_docs/elixir/custom-contexts.md

 * Notice the `:build` root key.
 Timber will classify this context as such.
 * In the [Timber console](https://app.timber.io) use queries like: `build.version:1.0.0`.

+## Limits

+* There are *no limits* to the depth of fields you can nest.
+As long as the resulting field path is less than `128` characters.
+* There are *no limits* to the number of custom fields you can send.
+As long as the result payload size is less than `2mb`.